pilotmoon/Scroll-Reverser/README.md

 Licensed under [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+Please note, the name "Scroll Reverser" and the application icons are trademarks and may not be used by derivatve works.

 ## Building

 After cloning this repo, you'll need to `git submodule update --init` to check out the BuildScripts submodule.